-If you own a second home, you may have to pay capital gains tax on the profits when you come to sell it.
+If you own a second home, you may have to pay capital gains tax on the profits if you sell it.
 However, there are – legitimate – ways that you can reduce your tax bill.
 What are they?

 What is capital gains tax?

-You pay capital gains tax on the profit you make when you sell certain things, such as an investment property, shares or other assets.
-You don’t pay capital gains tax on every penny as you’re given a capital gains tax allowance every year, which is currently (in tax year 2016-17) £11,100.
-You pay capital gains tax at a rate of 18% if you’re a basic rate taxpayer and 28% if you pay tax at a higher rate.
+You pay capital gains tax on the profit you make when you sell certain things.
+This can be investment property, shares or other assets.
+You don’t pay capital gains tax on every penny as you’re given a capital gains tax allowance every year, which is currently (in tax year 2019-20) £12,000.
+You pay capital gains tax at a rate of 18% if you’re a basic rate taxpayer.
+And 28% if you pay tax at a higher rate.

 SAVVY TIP: You pay capital gains tax at different rates if you’re selling shares or other investments.
 But second properties are taxed at a higher rate.